GabrielPentimalli/Lucene-Text-Search/README.md

 # Lucene Text Search

-A text file indexing and search system built with Apache Lucene with automatic evaluation metrics.
+A text file indexing and search system built with Apache Lucene.

 ## Description

 **Lucene Text Search** is a project that implements a full-text search engine for text files using Apache Lucene.
 The system includes:
 - **Full-text indexing** with two distinct fields:
-  - **filename**: Indexed with KeywordAnalyzer
+  - **filename**: Indexed with KeywordAnalyzer for exact matching
-  - **content**: Indexed with StandardAnalyzer
+  - **content**: Indexed with StandardAnalyzer for full-text search
-- **Automatic evaluation metrics**: Precision, Recall, and F1-Score calculated for each search
-- **Score-based relevance assessment**: Uses score distribution to estimate document relevance
+- **Relevance scoring**: Documents are ranked by their relevance score

 ## Project Structure